What is the difference between the LEEP Procedure and a Cold Knife Cone Biopsy

 - Low-grade squamous intraepithelial lesions (LSIL).
 These are minor cell changes that do not resolve after a few months.

 This procedure is typically performed in the hospital.
-You will be administered a general anesthetic, which will put you to sleep and keep you from feeling any pain during the procedure.
+You will be administered general anesthesia, which will put you to sleep and keep you from feeling any pain during the procedure.

 With you on your back, the surgeon will insert a speculum into your vagina to access the cervix.
 Then, the surgeon will use a surgical knife to remove a small, cone-shaped sample of tissue from the cervix.
 The sample can be evaluated in the lab for signs of cancer.
 The aim of the surgery is to remove abnormal tissue before the dysplasia becomes cancerous.